Melon Jam? with Tarragon? What is Tarragon anyway? You can use it in more than Béarnaise sauce? Is the jam any good?

 I used cantaloupe to make this one, and I liked the citrus and tarragon accents.
 You can use any melon except watermelon (the water content is too high for proper gelling).

-This jam is a great “starter” recipe for people that are new to jam/jelly making since it uses powdered pectin to gel.
+This jam is a great "starter" recipe for people that are new to jam/jelly making since it uses powdered pectin to gel.
 I have been making jam for quite a few years now.
-I am not any expert by any means, but I did add a few tips of my own to the recipe below, plus updated the ingredients (Jam Sugar is not easy to find here in the U.S.) as well as the instructions for canning for food safety.
+I am not any expert by any means, but I did add a few tips I've discovered in my own jam making journey.

 Melon Jam with Tarragon